robinboncoeur/mygitblender/README.md

 # [ Update Log ]
+Update 25-Apr-2018: -> branch parmListRead.
+Able to navigate to image folder.
+Loads -- reads -- settings from parm_list.csv (which replaces path_list.csv).
+Allows management of SSSValue, SSSRadiate, SpecAmt (erroneously labeled Spec Tint), Spec roughness, Sheen Value and IOR value.
+Very much a WIP at this point: main next goal is to be able to write settings to csv.

 Update 01-Apr-2018: version 0.5.5 Included trap for old path_list.csv files, which contain old format (and invalid information). *Proposed solution: this and other .csv situations to be managed by the software writing to the file as opposed to having the user manually editing the file.
 Currently under development.*

 Update 19-Mar-2018: version 0.5.5.
 FigureShader traps for missing double-quotes in csv files.